General Policies and Procedures

 Pictures and wall decorations may be hung with pushpins provided by the maintenance department.
 Students may not paint walls or woodwork.
 Wall decorations should be in keeping with the dignity of the intellectual and spiritual life of the College.

 Furniture is not to be removed from or dismantled in the residence hall rooms.
-If a student wants to re-configure his modular furniture, he first must receive permission from the Operations Supervisor (Nathan Borchers).
+If a student wants to re-configure his modular furniture, he first must receive permission from the Maintenance Supervisor, Adam Beberwyck.
 Students will be held liable for any damage to their rooms.
 Damage to the common areas of the dormitory will be charged to all of the students assigned to the dormitory unless a specific person assumes responsibility.

 Except in residence hall kitchenettes, use of large refrigerators, hotplates, water kettles, electric skillets, popcorn poppers, coffee makers, and other electrical appliances is specifically prohibited due to fire hazard.
 Students may have small refrigerators only after obtaining permission from the Assistant Dean.
 Students may keep non-perishable food in residence hall rooms, provided it is contained in metal, glass, or plastic containers.